swiftlang/swift-evolution/proposals/0453-vector.md

   /// Initializes every element in this InlineArray by running the closure with the
   /// previously initialized element.
   ///
-  /// This will call the closure 'count' times, where 'count' is the static
+  /// This will call the closure `count - 1` times, where `count` is the static
   /// count of the InlineArray, to initialize every element by passing the closure
   /// an immutable borrow reference to the previously initialized element.
 The
   /// closure is allowed to throw an error at any point during initialization at